Yordan Marinov

-Yordan Marinov (born June 23, 1968) is a former Bulgarian football player, midfielder.
+Yordan Marinov (born 23 June 1968) is a former Bulgarian football player as a midfielder.
 During his career, he played for a number of teams in the A Group.
 He was the first player to wear the jerseys of all four major capital clubs – CSKA, Slavia, Lokomotiv, and Levski.
 He is also known as 'The Grand Slam.'
 He is the brother of Evgeni Marinov, also a former football player.
 He is the father of footballer Liliyan Marinov.